GregoireAMATO/academic-kickstart/content/en/authors/admin/_index.md

 # - Visitors
 ---

-Master's student in industrial organization and Data Analysis (Mecen), I had the opportunity to master programming languages like Python, R, VBA and SQL.
+Master's student in industrial organization and Data Analysis (Mecen), I had the opportunity to master programming languages like Python, and SQL.